This image shows the terrain of Europa.

 Image courtesy of NASA

 Europa Surface Spreading

-This image shows an example of spreading of the surface.
-Either side of the central band can be pieced back together in the same way that South America and Africa can be imagined fitting together.
+This image shows an example of spreading of the surface with what may be similar to a mid-ocean ridge on Earth.
+Either side of the band shown in the center of the image can be pieced back together in the same way that South America and Africa can be imagined fitting together.
 Compare with this picture of the Earth's seafloor.

 You might also be interested in:

 Amalthea was discovered by E Barnard in 1872.
 Of the 17 moons it is the 3rd closest to Jupiter, with a standoff distance of 181,300 km.
 Amalthea is about the size of a county or small state, and is just...more

 Callisto was first discovered by Galileo in 1610, making it one of the Galilean Satellites.
 Of the 60 moons it is the 8th closest to Jupiter, with a standoff distance of 1,070,000 km.
 It is the 2nd largest...more

 The insides of most of the moons and planets separated while they were forming out of the primitive solar nebula.
 Measurements by the Galileo spacecraft have been shown that Callisto is the same inside...more